Matter presents the particularity of having a wave and particle behavior.

 The remaining 80% are solved by the nature of electromagnetic waves.

-Therefore, the Young Slits Enigma is explained in Part 4 of the Spacetime Model: "Electromagnetism".
+Therefore, the Young Slits is explained in Part 4 "Electromagnetism"

-In modern Physics, we have at least three indications confirming this explanation:
+In modern Physics, we have at least three indications confirming this explanation of the wave-particle duality:

 The three laws stated above, issued from simple observations, are exactly what we see in physics.